RIOJA. Complex Dusty Starbursts in a Major Merger B14-65666 at z=7.15: Results

 \subsection{Morphology, Colors, and Optical [\OIII] Line Map}

 B14-65666 consists of two bright components: galaxies E (east) and W (west), which were referred to as the clumps A and B in \citet{Hashimoto.T:2019a}, respectively. \citet{Hashimoto.T:2019a} reported that these two galaxies have similar UV, IR, [\OIII] 88 \um, and [\CII] 158 \um\ luminosities within a factor of two and their line-of-sight velocity separation is \(\simeq200\) \kms.
 For these reasons, B14-65666 is thought to be a major merger at \(z = 7.1520\).
-Figure~\ref{fig:nircam} shows the NIRCam-band color image and the six band stamps of the two galaxies of B14-65666.
+The NIRCam observations provide us with morphological evidences for the scenario of the major merger.
+Figure~\ref{fig:nircam} shows the NIRCam-band color image and the individual images in the six NIRCam filters of the two galaxies of B14-65666.
+The two galaxies are apparently separated in the rest-frame optical wavelengths, ruling out a scenario that the two bright components are star-forming regions in a rotating stellar disk.

 The NIRCam imaging clearly illustrates that the galaxies E and W have different morphology.
 The galaxy E has a bright compact core.
 This compact core is unresolved even in the F115W image, which has the highest angular resolution in the images used in this work.
 Under an assumption that the core of the galaxy E has an exponential surface brightness profile, the deconvolved effective radius in F115W is \(r_\text{e} < 0.016\) arcsec (\(85 \) pc) at the \(2\sigma\) significance limit.
-These core effective radii are smaller than the average effective radii (\(0.7\nn1\) kpc) of observed and simulated galaxies at \(M_{*}\sim10^9\) \Mo\ at \(z = 7\) \citep{Ormerod.K:2024a, Costantin.L:2023a}.
+This core effective radius is smaller than the average effective radii (\(0.7\nn1\) kpc at rest-frame optical) of observed and simulated galaxies at \(M_{*}\sim10^9\) \Mo\ at \(z = 7\) \citep{Costantin.L:2023a, Ormerod.K:2024a}.

 In contrast, the galaxy W is elongated from southeast to northwest.
 This feature is seen in all the NIRCam images and its length is \(\simeq 0.3\) arcsec (\(1.5\) kpc).
 Such elongated morphology look like tidal tails and it is often observed under tidal effect like major mergers in the local Universe \citep[e.g.,][]{Borne.K:2000a, Garcia-Marin.M:2009a}.
 In addition, the F115W and F150W images suggest a clumpy internal structure of the galaxy W, which may consist of three clumps.
 These compactness and clumpiness of B14-65666 agree with rest-frame UV clumps in bright high-redshift galaxies revealed by recent JWST observations \citep[e.g.,][]{Treu.T:2023a, Trussler.J:2023a, Marques-Chaves.R:2024a} and numerical simulations \citep[e.g.,][]{Mandelker.N:2017a, Ceverino.D:2023a, Nakazato.Y:2024a}.